Bogdan Stelea: Club career

 Stelea was born on 5 December 1967 in Bucharest, Romania and began playing football at age 12 when he was brought to the youth center of Dinamo București by boxing coach Dumitru Ion.
 There, he worked with Iosif Varga, and also during these years he was teammates with future national team competitor Florin Prunea.
 He made his Liga I debut on 20 November 1986, playing for Dinamo under the guidance of coach Mircea Lucescu in a 2–0 victory against Oțelul Galați.
 However, shortly afterwards he was sent on loan for the second half of the season to Politehnica Iași, where he did not make any appearances.

-Stelea returned under Lucescu's command at Dinamo, becoming first choice goalkeeper in 1988, replacing Dumitru Moraru.
-His first performance was reaching the quarter-finals of the 1988–89 European Cup Winners' Cup where they were eliminated on the away goals rule after 1–1 on aggregate by Sampdoria, conceding only two goals in six games, keeping four clean sheets.
+Stelea returned under Lucescu's command at Dinamo and became the first-choice goalkeeper in 1988, replacing Dumitru Moraru.
+His first achievement was reaching the quarter-finals of the 1988–89 European Cup Winners' Cup where they were eliminated on the away goals rule after 1–1 on aggregate by Sampdoria; he conceded only two goals in six games and kept four clean sheets.
 In the following season he helped the club win The Double, playing 22 league matches, and appearing the entire match in the 6–4 win over rivals Steaua București in the Cupa României final.
-He also played eight matches in the 1989–90 European Cup Winners' Cup campaign when the team reached the semi-finals where they were eliminated after 2–0 on aggregate by Anderlecht, conceding five goals and keeping three clean sheets.
+He also played eight matches in the 1989–90 European Cup Winners' Cup campaign when the team reached the semi-finals where they were eliminated after losing 2–0 on aggregate to Anderlecht; he conceded five goals and kept three clean sheets.

 While he was in a training camp before a game in the 1990–91 European Cup against Porto, Stelea was nicknamed Arnold by Corneliu Vadim Tudor who visited them, because his haircut looked similar to Arnold Schwarzenegger's in the movie Red Heat.
 In the 1991–92 season he was used by coach Florin Halagian in 11 league games as The Red Dogs won the championship undefeated.
 They also eliminated Luis Figo's Sporting Lisbon in the UEFA Cup with a 2–1 aggregate victory.
 However, he did not finish the season with them, as he was transferred late in 1991 to Mallorca for €300,000.

 Stelea made his La Liga debut under coach Lorenzo Serra Ferrer in a 2–0 away loss to Real Madrid, one of the goals conceded was scored by his compatriot Gheorghe Hagi.
 After two seasons in Spain, with relegation in his first, he joined Belgium's Standard Liège where he was teammates with fellow Romanian Mircea Rednic.
 Because he did not play much for Standard and risked not being selected for Romania's 1994 World Cup squad, he returned home to play for half a year at Rapid București.
 After he participated in the World Cup, Stelea spent one year in Turkey at Samsunspor alongside compatriots Marius Cheregi and Daniel Timofte, being brought there by coach Gheorghe Mulțescu as first choice goalkeeper.